SHENEL98/k_task_two/README.md

 php artisan serve

-#KELONY task two - System for storing the results of some checkboxes
+#task two - System for storing the results of some checkboxes

 There is a list of checkboxes, which can be checked or unchecked, at the end of this list the result of the checked checkboxes is shown.
 What should be done is to save these checkboxes checks (in a